 What Are The Reasons Behind Access File Already In Use Error?

-Reason can also be that the database file or database folder doesn’t have necessary security permissions to write, delete an .ldb or .laccdb file created by Microsoft Access when opening the database.
+The reason can also be that the database file or database folder doesn’t have the necessary security permissions to write, delete an .ldb or .laccdb file created by Microsoft Access when opening the database.

 The database file doesn’t have enough security permissions or write permissions to be modified when updating data in it.
 The web browser is noticed by the webserver as an Internet User that has the server account IUSR.
 So, the user must need to have write permission to the database file and to the database folder.

 Methods To Fix “Access 3045 – File Already In Use” Error